AMWA-TV/bcp-008-01/docs/Overview.md

 For implementations which cannot measure individual late packets the late counters MUST at the very least increment every time the presentation is affected due to late packet arrival.

-Devices MUST be compliant with the monitoring model even when they do not have the capability to detect lost or late packets.
-In such cases they MUST:
+When devices do not have the capability to detect lost or late packets they MUST:

 * Implement the GetLostPacketCounters method but return an empty collection
 * Implement the GetLatePacketCounters method but return an empty collection